NJUBroccoli/njubroccoli.github.io/index.md

 ## Hobbies

 I love thinking and coding.
-Thanks to my course assignments, I successfully implemented x86 ISA and its emulator, an operating system with its own thread library and file system, a C-- compiler translated into MIPS, and a naïve graphic drawing application supporting drawing, manipulation and clipping.
+Thanks to my course assignments, I once implemented x86 ISA and its emulator, an operating system with its own thread library and file system, a C-- compiler translated into MIPS, and a naïve graphic drawing application supporting drawing, manipulation and clipping.

-In spare time, I developed a 3D Tower Defense Game with Unity3D, and also developed a VSCode extension <a href="https://marketplace.visualstudio.com/items?itemName=Broccoli.cba-vscode">Coding Behavior Analysis</a> to analyze users&#39; coding behavior like coding speed, coding accuracy and frequency of typed characters.
-Also, I set up a blog website with Flask.
-All in all, learning to code is funny, although sometimes bitter (especially when debugging with dependencies unknown).
+In spare time, I developed a 3D Tower Defense Game with Unity3D, a VSCode extension <a href="https://marketplace.visualstudio.com/items?itemName=Broccoli.cba-vscode">Coding Behavior Analysis</a> to analyze users&#39; coding behavior like coding speed, coding accuracy and frequency of typed characters, and a blog website with Flask.
+Coding is funny, although sometimes bitter.

 Watching videos (especially Anime), working out in gyms, cooking, and walking compose most of my leisure time.